kevin-atsou/tumorgrowth/README.md

 # License

-This project is covered under the **GNU General Public License v3.0**.
+This project is covered under the **Creative Commons Zero v1.0 Universal**.